cs-mshah/CrossDomainGCD/README.md

 - `base/train-base.py`
 - `closed_world_ssl/train_mixmatch.py`, `closed_world_ssl/train_uda.py`

+For reproducibility, set `args.seed=0`.
+Verified that this creates the same split indexs.
-To resume training use the same random splits as in `random_splits/`
+To resume training use the same random splits as in `random_splits/`.

 For training on **PACS** dataset use:
 ```shell